nicoseve7/G2P-SEED-a-new-AI-approach-for-genomic-prediction-and-interpretation-in-plants/apple-genomic-prediction/data/raw/genotype/README.md

 These files are not included in the repository because of their size and/or data-sharing restrictions.

 To reproduce the preprocessing pipeline, place the three PLINK files in this directory using the filenames reported above.
+You can retrieve the files from this link: